benjamineruvieru/rn-text-touch-highlight/README.md

 # React Native Text Touch Highlighter

-React Native Text Touch Highlighter is a versatile and user-friendly component that allows you to implement text highlighting and selection functionality in your React Native applications.
-This package simplifies the integration of text selection and annotation features, making it an ideal solution for mobile apps that require text manipulation or document annotation.
+React Native Text Touch Highlighter is a user friendly component library that enables users to effortlessly tap and drag to highlight text in React Native applications.
+This package simplifies the integration of text selection and annotation features, making it an ideal solution for mobile apps that require text highlighting or document annotation.

 <p align="center">
   <img src="src/assets/example.gif" alt="example" height="300" width="380"/>